Duration and properties of the embedded phase of star formation in 37 nearby galaxies from PHANGS-JWST: Discussion

 One possible avenue to solve this issue would be to use another proxy to probe the neutral gas reservoir, obtained at a higher angular resolution and sensitivity.
-Falling into the range of detection of JWST imagers, PAH bands have been shown to be good tracers of cold neutral gas distribution \citep[e.g.,][]{Chown_CO_IR_2025}, making them interesting proxies of cold gas at higher spatial resolution than CO.
-Nevertheless, their complex origin influenced by the ISM distribution, radiation, and abundances of dust and PAHs, complicate the interpretation of their spatial variations, in particular near \hii\ regions.
-Other spectroscopic tracers, such as the vibrationally-excited H$_2$ lines, only probe a partial, warmer, H$_2$ gas reservoir and their observability is strongly limited by the small field-of-view of JWST spectrometers.
+Falling into the range of detection of JWST imagers, PAH bands have been shown to be good tracers of cold neutral gas distribution \citep[e.g.,][]{Whitcomb_sfr_tracers_2023, Chown_CO_IR_2025}, making them interesting proxies of cold gas at higher spatial resolution than CO.
+Nevertheless, their complex origin influenced by the ISM distribution, radiation, and abundances of dust and PAHs, complicate the interpretation of their spatial variations, in particular near \hii\ regions where PAHs may be destroyed \citep[e.g.,][]{Chastenet_2023, Egorov_pah_2023, Sutter_qpah_2024}.
+Other spectroscopic tracers, such as the vibrationally excited H$_2$ lines, only probe a partial, warmer, H$_2$ gas reservoir and their observability is strongly limited by the small field of view of JWST spectrometers.
 As a result, no tracer other than CO is currently available to trace the bulk molecular gas distribution.

 A detailed analysis contrasting the mid-IR PAHs bands with MUSE/H$\alpha$ observations has recently been carried out in \cite{Kim_pah_2025}.
 Nevertheless, using mid-IR bands to trace both the gas reservoirs (via PAH-dominated bands or H$_2$) and the SFR (via 21~$\mu$m) would bring additional challenges regarding the timeline calibration and the interpretation of the timescales.
 A first difficulty would be to define a reference timescale associated with the emission of at least one tracer, which is a necessary step to convert the relative timescales derived in \textsc{Heisenberg} into absolute timescales (see Section \ref{subsec_measuring_timescales}).
 Another challenge is to interpret the timescales associated with tracers which may be only probing part of the star-forming molecular gas reservoirs.
-Indeed, one important assumption of the statistical approach used here is that the compact emission of the selective tracers used in the analysis traces well gas that has or will form stars.
+Indeed, one important assumption of the statistical approach used here is that the compact emission of the selective tracers used in the analysis traces well the gas that has formed or will form stars.